 The Pattern We See Every Week

 We talk to founders of B2B companies between $500K and $3M in revenue every week.
-The story is remarkably consistent:
+The story is consistent:

 What Revenue Architecture Actually Means